 Were you in an accident and one of your teeth or dental restorations was broken or knocked out?
 Do you have a toothache so painful that you can’t focus on anything else?
-If so, you should seek out urgent dental care right away, and all you need to do is pick up the phone and call Dr. Steven Feit.
-Dr. Feit has more than 30 years of experience in dentistry, and our team is often able to see emergency patients on a same-day basis.
+If so, you should seek out urgent dental care right away, and all you need to do is pick up the phone and call us for emergency dentistry in our Boca Raton, FL dental office.
+Our team is often able to see emergency patients on a same-day basis.
 We’ll work to see you as quickly as possible so we can relieve your pain and get you back to your normal life, all with our gentle, caring touch.

 Here are some tips to help you drastically reduce your risk of facing a dental emergency:

-Dr. Feit and our team are ready to help you handle dental emergencies.
-Before you save our office’s number in your phone and make us your go-to oral healthcare provider, however, you might have some questions about emergency dentistry and how we approach it.
+Our team is ready to help you handle dental emergencies.
+Before you save our dental office’s number in your phone and make us your go-to oral healthcare provider, however, you might have some questions about emergency dentistry and how we approach it.
 You might find the answers you are looking for below.
 If not, feel free to give us a call.
 We are always happy to address our patients’ questions and concerns.

 If you are bleeding excessively, have broken facial bones, or have suffered a serious injury to a part of your body other than your mouth, visit the local ER instead of your emergency dentist in Boca Raton.
 A visit to the ER may also be advisable if you have a high fever in addition to a severe toothache.
-Later, after you receive initial care for your problem, you can follow up with Dr. Feit.
-He will assess how your injuries affected your oral health and design a treatment plan to get your smile’s well-being back on track.
+Later, after you receive initial care for your problem, you can follow up with us.
+Wewill assess how your injuries affected your oral health and design a treatment plan to get your smile’s well-being back on track.

 In some cases, you can care for your dental problem on your own for a few days without suffering any serious consequences.
 For example, a lost crown or a dull toothache requires prompt care, but such situations are not as urgent as a fully or partially knocked-out (avulsed) tooth.
 Avulsed teeth require immediate care.
 The sooner you receive treatment, the more likely it is that your tooth can be saved.